leppekja/IRS-990-DAFs/README.md

 Thanks for visiting!
 Our data is currently being reviewed to ensure the highest level of accuracy possible.
 We expect the website to be operational in March 2021.

+In the meantime, [view an informative draft visualization](https://leppekja.github.io/fictional-octo-guide/) about DAFs as a preview of what's to come.

 ![Landing Page photo](/UI Designs/home_page.png)

 ### Table of Contents